-- 2. TCAT McMinnville contracts with WellVia to provide virtual telehealth and mental health services.
+- A. TCAT McMinnville encourages victims of Sexual Misconduct to talk to someone about what happened, whether they want their report to be investigated or not, so that they can get the support they need.
+Some resources are confidential and should be considered if the Complainant does not want the institution to investigate the matter. - B. TCAT McMinnville contracts with WellVia to provide virtual telehealth and mental health services.
 Should a victim choose to utilize such services, WellVia will not report any information about an incident to the Title IX Coordinator without the victim's permission.
-855-WELLVIA - 3.
-Counselors and health care providers not affiliated with TCAT McMinnville will generally maintain confidentiality and not share information with the institution unless the Complainant requests the disclosure and signs a consent or waiver form.
+855-WELLVIA - C. Counselors and health care providers not affiliated with TCAT McMinnville will generally maintain confidentiality and not share information with the institution unless the Complainant requests the disclosure and signs a consent or waiver form.
 However, these resources may have reporting obligations under state or federal law.
 For example, healthcare providers and certain other individuals are required to notify law enforcement when a person seeks treatment for injuries related to a violent crime, including injuries resulting from Sexual Misconduct or abuse of a minor.

-E. Reporting by Employees
+VII.
+Reporting by Employees

-- 1. All employees who learn of Sexual Misconduct (or any form of sexual harassment or sex discrimination, or retaliation) are encouraged to report such matters to the Title IX Coordinator. - 2.
-Supervisors and managers who learn of Sexual misconduct (or any form of sexual harassment or sex discrimination, or retaliation must immediately report such concerns to the Title IX Coordinator. - F. Anonymous and Third-Party/Bystander Reporting - 1.
-TCAT McMinnville encourages third parties to report incidents of Sexual Misconduct to the Title IX Coordinator.
-TCAT McMinnville may not be able to move forward with third-party reports if the Complainant does not wish to file a Formal Complaint or cooperate with an investigation. - 2.
-After providing a report, third parties are not entitled to information about the institution's investigation and response due to privacy concerns and applicable federal and state laws.
+- A. All employees who learn of Sexual Misconduct (or any form of sexual harassment or sex discrimination, or retaliation) are encouraged to report such matters to the Title IX Coordinator. - B. Supervisors and managers who learn of Sexual misconduct (or any form of sexual harassment or sex discrimination, or retaliation must immediately report such concerns to the Title IX Coordinator.

+VIII.
+Anonymous and Third-Party/Bystander Reporting

+A. TCAT McMinnville encourages third parties to report incidents of Sexual Misconduct to the Title IX Coordinator.
+TCAT McMinnville may not be able to move forward with third-party reports if the Complainant does not wish to file a Formal Complaint or cooperate with an investigation.

+B. After providing a report, third parties are not entitled to information about the institution's investigation and response due to privacy concerns and applicable federal and state laws.

-G. Abuse of Minors
+IX.
+Abuse of Minors

-1. Tennessee law mandates reporting by any person who has knowledge of physical or mental harm to a child if: (1) the nature of the harm reasonably indicates it was caused by brutality, abuse, or neglect; or (2) on the basis of available information, the harm reasonably appears to have been caused by brutality, abuse, or neglect.
-Tennessee law also mandates reporting by any person who knows or has reasonable cause to suspect that a child has been sexually abused, regardless of whether the child has sustained any apparent injury as a result of the abuse.

-- 2. In the event of a life-threatening emergency, a report of child abuse or child sexual abuse should be made by calling 911.
-In other cases, a report of child abuse or child sexual abuse must be made immediately to one of the following authorities: - The Tennessee Department of Children's Services (the Central Intake Child Abuse Hotline is 1-877-237-0004); - The sheriff of the county where the child resides; - The chief law enforcement official of the city where the child resides; or - A judge having juvenile jurisdiction over the child. - 3.
-In addition, TCAT McMinnville employees shall make a report of child abuse or child sexual abuse in connection with an institutional program or activity to the Title IX Coordinator.
+- A. Tennessee law mandates reporting by any person who has knowledge of physical or mental harm to a child if: (1) the nature of the harm reasonably indicates it was caused by brutality, abuse, or neglect; or (2) on the basis of available information, the harm reasonably appears to have been caused by brutality, abuse, or neglect.
+Tennessee law also mandates reporting by any person who knows or has reasonable cause to suspect that a child has been sexually abused, regardless of whether the child has sustained any apparent injury as a result of the abuse. - B. In the event of a life-threatening emergency, a report of child abuse or child sexual abuse should be made by calling 911.
+In other cases, a report of child abuse or child sexual abuse must be made immediately to one of the following authorities: - 1.
+The Tennessee Department of Children's Services (the Central Intake Child Abuse Hotline is 1-877-237-0004); - 2.
+The sheriff of the county where the child resides; - 3.
+The chief law enforcement official of the city where the child resides; or - 4.
+A judge having juvenile jurisdiction over the child. - C. In addition, TCAT McMinnville employees shall make a report of child abuse or child sexual abuse in connection with an institutional program or activity to the Title IX Coordinator.
 Note that a report to TCAT McMinnville law enforcement or security agency is not sufficient to comply with state law.

-H. Law Enforcement
+x.
+Law Enforcement